moxot/test-app/README.md

 ## Description

 This is the test burrito API.
+Implemented with Nestjs, Typeorm, Postgresql, Docker.
+The project is hosted on AWS EC2 with RDS and implements CI/CD via GitHub Actions in several steps:
+- Execution of tests (placeholders are used in this test app)
+- Building and pushing the Docker image to Docker Hub
+- SSH into the EC2 instance, pulling of the Docker image, and running the image

 ## Prerequisite
 For local development, ensure Docker and docker-compose are installed on your machine.